-One of the iPhone models that's coming two years from now in 2022 will feature a "periscope" lens, according to information shared today by Apple analyst Ming-Chi Kuo, who often provides accurate insight into Apple's plans.
+One of the iPhone models that's coming two years from now in 2022 will feature a "periscope" lens, according to information shared in March 2020 by Apple analyst Ming-Chi Kuo, who often provides accurate insight into Apple's plans.

-2022 is a long way off, but periscope lens technology is already built into some smartphones on the market, giving us an idea of what we can expect from the iPhone feature when it launches.
+2022 is a year away, but periscope lens technology is already built into some smartphones on the market, giving us an idea of what we can expect from the iPhone feature when it launches.
 A periscope lens offers optical zoom capabilities not otherwise possible in a smartphone camera, allowing for 5x or even 10x optical zoom.

 How a Periscope Lens Works

 It's not clear how Apple plans to implement a periscope lens, but in general, the technology uses a prism or mirror to refract light onto the lens sensor for magnification purposes, with the mechanics of the lens built into the inside of the smartphone instead of the outside like a traditional zoom lens for a DSLR.

 Periscope lens technology has advanced enough that in smartphones, the lenses are compact and small enough to fit into a normal lens enclosure and don't even take up too much internal space.
 Depending on the build of the phone and internal space available, a periscope lens could theoretically be quite long, allowing for impressive levels of optical zoom.

 The iPhone's telephoto lens is limited to 2.5x optical zoom, but digital zoom is available up to 10x.
 Optical zoom capabilities use the lens to capture a close-up image, so pictures taken with optical zoom remain crisp and clear.

 Digital zoom is basically cropping in to an image taken with a wider-angle lens, resulting in blurriness and artifacts that often make the photo undesirable due to the lack of detail.